London Underground roundel logo (Photo credit: Wikipedia)

 “Should this industrial action go ahead, we expect it to have no significant effect on Tube services.

-“We have well-practised contingency plans in place to ensure that the essential maintenance required on the railway can either go ahead as planned or can be rearranged.
+“We have well-practised contingency in place to ensure that the essential maintenance required on the railway can either go ahead as planned or can be rearranged.

 “We do not and will not put passenger or staff safety at risk.”